StackStorm/stackstorm-k8s/README.md

 K8s Helm Chart for running StackStorm cluster in HA mode.

-It will install 2 replicas for each component of StackStorm microservices for redundancy, as well as backends like RabbitMQ HA, MongoDB HA Replicaset and etcd cluster that st2 replies on for MQ, DB and distributed coordination respectively.
+It will install 2 replicas for each component of StackStorm microservices for redundancy, as well as backends like RabbitMQ HA, MongoDB HA Replicaset and Redis cluster that st2 replies on for MQ, DB and distributed coordination respectively.

 It's more than welcome to fine-tune each component settings to fit specific availability/scalability demands.